gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

   Home Assistant.
 Commands use the dSS HTTPS API, normally port `8080`.
 - **No devices appear**: wait for the App log to report connections to the dSS and MQTT.
 Confirm that no second bridge publishes the same MQTT entities.
 - **MQTT stays disconnected**: verify the broker and MQTT credentials.
-The container health check monitors the bridge process separately, so a broker outage does not create an App restart loop.
+Once the bridge is running, its container health check stays independent of MQTT, so a broker outage does not mark the container unhealthy.
+The App supports the Mosquitto App's default internal non-TLS service; a service that requires a custom TLS certificate is rejected with an explicit log message.
 - **The App stops after changing options**: inspect the App log.
 Configuration and connection errors are reported without requiring container access.